spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-approval-process-feature.md

 Make sure the following:
 * The quote is expanded with data from the database table `spy_quote_approval` on quote loading.
-* The records from the database table `spy_quote_approval` related to the quote is removed before the quote deletion.
+* The records from the database table `spy_quote_approval` related to the quote are removed before the quote deletion.
 * The billing address and payment are saved with the quote in the `spy_quote` table after sending an approval request.

 {% endinfo_block %}